He Ain’t Heavy, He’s My Brother: In Memory Of…

 He never made it back out.
 He and the little girl both died in the living room of that house.
 The roof collapsed.
 The smoke enveloped.
 Their souls ascended.

-He was out.
+He’d made it out.
 But he thought nothing less than to go back in and save the other child because that’s what you do.
 I know him.
 I know that without hesitation he ran back in there without thinking of what might happen to him.

 While I was at the ER with my daughter trying to make sure she was okay, my brother was dying in a fire some 700 miles away.